Frequently Asked Questions

 Parking and Facilities

-Yes, parking is available at the Gallery for the following rates:
+Yes, parking is available at the museum for the following rates:

 When entering the parking lot, Members and guests are required to take a parking ticket.
-Please bring your parking ticket into the Gallery to have it validated at the Admissions Desk.
-Parking fees directly support the Gallery.
+Please bring your parking ticket into the museum to have it validated at the Admissions Desk.
+Parking fees directly support the Albright-Knox.

-Who do I contact to purchase a Gallery publication?
+Who do I contact to purchase an Albright-Knox publication?

 Publications are available through Shop AK.